The-fAi-Empire/complexity/perplexity/extension/release/cli/README.md

 - A release note will be generated in the [`../changelog`](../changelog) directory, with the version number automatically extracted from the [`package.json`](../../package.json) file
 - The script will prompt you to confirm the creation of a GitHub release
 - Open the generated file and add a description of the changes
+- Commit and push your changes (including the newly created changelog file) before proceeding
 - Complete the process by confirming the creation of the release on GitHub

 ## Misc